xinjuezou-whi/whi_rviz_plugins/README.md

 int8 state
 ```

-The base of the charge text will be at the frame listed in the header of the WhiBattery message, which let the charge info stick to robot and move with it.
-Besides under multiple robots senario, frame with namespace enable each robot bearing its own charge info.
+The base of the charge text will be at the frame listed in the header of the WhiBattery message, which lets the charge info stick to the robot and move with it.
+Besides under multiple robots scenario, frame with namespace enables each robot to bear its charge info.

 ## Navi_waypoints
 Plugin Navi_waypoints derives from class rviz::Display, and creates a panel for waypoints interaction logic: